appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/configure-server/enterprise-store.md

 :::warning

-Be aware that this will cause an outage on the Appcircle server.
+Be aware that this will cause an downtime on the Appcircle server.

 :::